Skip to main content

 The recent government was established on the basis of the elections to the Chamber of Deputies of the Parliament of the Czech Republic which were held in October 2021; the government was appointed in December 2021.
 The government consists of the SPOLU coalition (ODS, KDU-ČSL and TOP 09) with the Pirates and STAN coalition (Piráti a STAN).
 The Prime Minister is Petr Fiala (SPOLU, ODS).

 In the area of education, youth and sports the government committed itself – among others – to maintain a quality financial evaluation of pedagogical staff, introducing a system of teachers' professional development and other tools of professional support, or elaboration of a reform of undergraduate teacher education and training.
-Further adjustments to the framework educational programmes are planned, with particular emphasis on reducing the overall volume of curriculum and developing literacies.
+Further adjustments to the framework educational programmes are planned, with particular emphasis on reducing the overall volume of curriculum and developing key competences.
 The government also plans to actively address regional disparities in the quality of education through targeted support for disadvantaged regions.
 In the field of higher education, the government has introduced a new position of Minister for Science, Research and Innovation.
 For example, support for professionally oriented study programmes, digitization of processes and administration, or reform of doctoral studies are planned.

 For more precise information, see the Policy Statement of the Government of the Czech Republic.